WICG/display-locking/explainer-new.md

 `contain: strict` allows the browser to automatically detect subtrees that are definitely offscreen, and therefore that don't need to be rendered.
 However, `contain:strict` is not flexible enough to allow for responsive design layouts that grow elements to fit their content.
 Second, `contain:strict` may or may not result in rendering work, dependin on whether the browser detects the content is actually offscreen.
 Third, it does not support pre-rendering or User Agent features in cases when it is not actually rendered to the user in the current application view.

+[^1]: Meaning, the [rendering part](https://github.com/chrishtr/rendering/blob/master/rendering-event-loop.md) of the browser event loop.
-[1] Examples: fetching images off the network, custom element upgrade callbacks [2] Meaning, the [rendering part](https://github.com/chrishtr/rendering/blob/master/rendering-event-loop.md) of the browser event loop.
+[^2]: Examples: fetching images off the network, custom element upgrade callbacks
-[3] Examples: placing `display:none` CSS on DOM subtrees, or by placing content far offscreen via tricks like `margin-left: -10000px`
+[^3]: Examples: placing `display:none` CSS on DOM subtrees, or by placing content far offscreen via tricks like `margin-left: -10000px`
-[4] In this context, virtualization means representing content outside of the DOM, and inserting it into the DOM only when visible.
+[^4]: In this context, virtualization means representing content outside of the DOM, and inserting it into the DOM only when visible.
 This is most commonly used for virtual or infinite scrollers.
-[5] Examples: caching the computed style of DOM elements, the output of text / block layout, and display list output of paint.
+[^5]: Examples: caching the computed style of DOM elements, the output of text / block layout, and display list output of paint.
-[6] Examples: detecting elements that are clipped out by ancestors, or not visible in the viewport, and avoiding some or most rendering [lifecycle phases](https://github.com/WICG/display-locking/blob/master/lifecycle.md) for such content.
+[^6]: Examples: detecting elements that are clipped out by ancestors, or not visible in the viewport, and avoiding some or most rendering [lifecycle phases](https://github.com/WICG/display-locking/blob/master/lifecycle.md) for such content.